How to Build and Query Vector Indexes

 ])

-results = search.search("database for AI applications", k=3)
+for r in search.search("database for AI applications", k=3):

 print(f"[{r['score']:.3f}] {r['content']}")